zulip/zulip/help/emoji-reactions.md

 {tab|mobile}

+{!message-long-press-menu.md!}

+1. Tap **See who reacted**.

+!!! tip ""

-1. Long-press an emoji reaction to see who reacted with that emoji.
+    You can also long-press an existing emoji reaction to see who reacted with that emoji.

 {end_tabs}